YLE: Finnish Company Facing a Jackpot – this device saved Covid vaccines from spoiling

 The pharmaceutical manufacturer is responsible for maintaining sub-zero temperatures on the way to Finland.

-Juhala tells YLE that the company is negotiating with central operators of the vaccine distribution chain, for instance pharmaceutical and logistics companies and authorities.
-“Inquiries cover the entire distribution chain all the way from manufacturing to the location of use.”
+Juhala tells YLE that the company is negotiating with central operators of the vaccine distribution chain, for instance, pharmaceutical and logistics companies and authorities.
+“Inquiries cover the entire distribution chain from manufacturing to the location of use.”

 Data collection equipment is required in pharmaceutical shipments

-In Finland, all healthcare districts use some sort of loggers to monitor their shipments.
+In Finland, all healthcare districts use loggers to monitor their shipments.
 Of the eleven districts, multiple have opted to use Logmore.
 As reported by Yle, the Länsi-Pohja district recently managed to save a batch of vaccines from spoiling thanks to QR loggers.

-Yle also asked Mika Rämet, the professor in charge of the Finnish Vaccine Research Center his opinion on the matter.
-While Rämet did not comment on the demand for Logmore loggers, he admitted believing that an effective shipment monitoring would be welcome.
+Yle also asked Mika Rämet of the Finnish Vaccine Research Center for his opinion.
+Without commenting on the demand for Logmore specifically, Rämet believes effective shipment monitoring would be welcome.

 This blog post is based on the article originally written by Sanna Savela in Finnish and published by YLE, the national Broadcasting Company of Finland.
 The original article can be found here: https://yle.fi/uutiset/3-11744244